foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 cross-compilation" on Linux, that is tool chain for ARC targets that runs on Windows hosts is built on Linux host.
-Build scripts expect to be run in Unix-like environment, so it is often faster and easier to build tool chain on Linux, that on Windows natively.
-While environments like Cygwin and MSYS allow tool chain to be built on Windows natively this way is not officially supported and not recommended by Synopsys.
+Build scripts expect to be run in Unix-like environment, so it is often faster and easier to build tool chain on Linux, than do this on Windows using environments like Cygwin and MSYS.
+While those allow tool chain to be built on Windows natively this way is not officially supported and not recommended by Synopsys, due to severe performance penalty of those environments on build time and possible compatibility issue.

 Some limitation apply:
 * CGEN simulator is not support on Windows hosts, thus should be disabled with